July 16, 2021

-Under the revised Ontario State of Emergency, and the associated “full lockdown” status, the Church is closed except for specific authorized activities.
-These include: activities related to recording Church services, which enable us to stream virtual services; cleaning; facility checks; picking up mail and processing bank deposits; required maintenance; and the operation of the Willowtree Montessori School, which falls under child care regulations.
-No other person must enter the Church at this time.
-All activities that are authorized are subject to all established COVID-19 protocols.
+Under the revised Ontario State of Emergency, and the Step3 status, the Church will remain closed except for the ealrier specific authorized activities.
+These include: activities related to recording Church services, which enable us to stream virtual services; cleaning; facility checks; picking up mail and processing bank deposits; required maintenance; and the operation of the Creative Kids day camp which falls under child care regulations.

-We will continue closing the church to in person worship again until the situation in Peel improves.
+We will continue closing the church to in person worship until the Sunday following Lablour Day weekend.
 We will livestream or record as we did previously.
 Stay safe everyone and let’s get this under control!
 Click on the links below for more details.

 When clicking on the links below, please ensure you have Registered as a member and logged in to ensure you use the correct links.

-Rev. Jessica will be working primarily from her home office.
+Rev. Jessica will be working primarily from her home office and taking August away as her vacation month.
 Kelly will be working both from the Church office, and from home, as there are some aspects of her work that are more difficult to accomplish from home.
 Whether Kelly is in the office, or working from home, she is able to pick up both telephone messages and emails; she and Rev. Jessica are in regular contact.
 You should use either email or leaving a message on the Church phone as the primary means of contacting either Rev Jessica or Kelly.
 If you need to be in the Church for authorized activities, please do not “drop by” the office for a visit even if Kelly happens to be there.
 Ensuring the health and safety of our employees must be a high priority.
+We do ask that you use a face mask until advised otherwise by the Ontario government.

 You must be logged in as a member to access the Zoom links or the reopening statement; if not registered, go to the For Members –> Register menu item on the Home page.
 Upon registration, your membership will be approved before becoming active.